 - Did you ignore warning signs and other safety measures that could have prevented your slip and fall?

 The comparative negligence rule makes it especially important to create a strong case against the property owner.
-Mr. Miron has helped his clients obtain millions in personal injury verdicts and settlements.
+Jim has helped his clients obtain millions in personal injury verdicts and settlements.

 Statute of Limitations in Connecticut Slip and Fall Cases